Want to know about Electron beam machining?

 - Difficult to produce a perfect vacuum

-- Hole shape is affected by the depth of the workpiece because of the divergence of the beam
+- The hole shape is affected by the depth of the workpiece because of the divergence of the beam

 - Skilled operators are needed to process